Buildings and Exhibits

 Currently, artifacts include a ca. 1911 corbel from the Covington House, a 19th Century surveyor's chain, and K. W. Wiggins' Merchandise Invoice.

 Built by Captain Bat Fogarty, member of a boatbuilding and seafaring family, the boat shop contains original tools and equipment.
+The Fogarty family's arrival in Manatee County was the start of the boat-building business in our area.

 A replica of a typical pioneer blacksmith shop.
 The blacksmith was essential to frontier settlements making everything from nails and horseshoes to wagon parts and farm equipment.